WCHS Senior Guide

 Some private universities may require that you register for CSS/Financial Aid Profile at this time.
 (This determines your qualification for private school aid.)

-Make sure you have applied for the Tennessee Promise, Deadline to apply is November 1st.
+Make sure you have applied for the Tennessee Promise.

 Continue to research your scholarship options on line and with your employers, churches, and community resources.

-Obtain Local Scholarship applications on the Guidance website or pick up applications in Debbie Jennings' office (Room 102 1/2)
+Obtain Local Scholarship applications on the Guidance website or pick up applications in the Scholarship Office (Room 102 1/2)

 Fill out Scholarship Applications and pay close attention to scholarship deadlines.